Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 |---|---|---|

-| Naked Nutrition Vegan Mass Gainer | Tested at 7.86 µg lead per serving in 2025 testing — about 15.7× over Prop 65 safe-harbor level. | 🚫 Avoid |
+| Naked Nutrition Vegan Mass Gainer | Tested at 7.86 ยตg lead per serving in 2025 testing โ about 15.7ร over Prop 65 safe-harbor level. | ๐ซ Avoid |

-| Huel Black Edition | Plant-based blend with elevated heavy metal levels in independent testing (lead well above Prop 65 limit). | 🚫 Avoid |
+| Huel Black Edition | Plant-based blend with elevated heavy metal levels in independent testing (lead well above Prop 65 limit). | ๐ซ Avoid |

-| Orgain Organic Protein (certain plant formulas) | Organic pea + rice blends have tested around or above the Prop 65 lead limit in some panels. | ⚠️ Use sparingly |
+| Orgain Organic Protein (plant formulas) | Organic pea + rice blends tested around or above the Prop 65 lead limit.
+Note: Orgain's whey products have not been independently tested and carry different risk. | โ ๏ธ Use sparingly |

-| Unverified “house brand” plant proteins | Little to no heavy metal data; often include rice protein, greens, and “superfood” blends that can raise metal load. | ⚠️ Caution |
+| Unverified "house brand" plant proteins | Little to no heavy metal data; often include rice protein, greens, and "superfood" blends that can raise metal load. | โ ๏ธ Caution |

 Red Flags on Any Protein Tub (Costco or Otherwise)

-- ❗ A visible Prop 65 warning about lead or reproductive harm.
+- โ A visible Prop 65 warning about lead or reproductive harm.

-- ❗ “Superfood” or “detox” blends with dozens of plant ingredients but no testing data.
+- โ "Superfood" or "detox" blends with dozens of plant ingredients but no testing data.

-- ❗ Very large plant-based servings (e.g., 80–100 g+ powder per scoop) with no third-party certifications.
+- โ Very large plant-based servings (e.g., 80โ100g+ powder per scoop) with no third-party certifications.

-- ❗ Brands that brag about being “natural” or “organic” but never mention heavy metal testing.
+- โ Brands that brag about being "natural" or "organic" but never mention heavy metal testing.

 Organic and plant-based are not safety guarantees.
 In testing, organic plant proteins often have higher lead than conventional whey.